-The Preauthorization Requirement applies to Covered Expenses if the Covered Person does not call UBH for authorization of treatment before obtaining Inpatient Out-of-Network Mental Health and Substance Abuse Services.
+The Preauthorization Requirement applies to Covered Expenses if the Covered Person does not call UBH for authorization of treatment before obtaining Inpatient Mental Health and Substance Abuse Services.
 In order to avoid the penalties, the Covered Person must call United Behavioral Health (UBH) before Behavioral Health expenses are incurred.
 This applies even if the treatment is with a UBH Provider.
 The toll-free number is 1-888-440-UCAL (8225) and the phone is answered 7 days-a-week, 24 hours-a-day.
 This call starts the Utilization Review process in which the Intake Counselor will assist the Covered Person in identifying his/her needs, then refer the Covered Person to In-Network Providers who are experienced in addressing his/her specific issues.

-If the Covered Person does not contact UBH for an authorization of treatment before Behavioral Health Services are provided, benefits under this Plan may be reduced as follows:
+If the Covered Person does not contact UBH for an authorization for treatment before Behavioral Health Services are provided, benefits under this Plan may be reduced as follows:

-- Non-routine Outpatient In-Network benefits must be preauthorized.
-If this treatment is not preauthorized, it will be covered at the Out-of-Network benefit level. - Inpatient, Out-of-Network Benefits are subject to a Preauthorization Requirement.
+- Inpatient Benefits are subject to a preauthorization requirement.
 If this treatment is not preauthorized, a \$200.00 Penalty will be applied.
 The amount of the Penalty will never be more than the Covered Expense. - Benefits are subject to Utilization Review at the time a claim is submitted for payment in order to determine if the services incurred are medically necessary Covered Services.